Pascalpex/Outdoor-Navigation/README.md

 ### C Wrapper Configuration

 **Important:**
-When using the native wrapper (`rtklib_wrapper.c`), you must manually configure the first four lines in the `start_rtk_server` function to match your NTRIP credentials, mountpoints, and reference position:
+When using the native wrapper (`rtklib_wrapper.c`), you must manually configure the `start_rtk_server` function to match your NTRIP credentials, mountpoints, and reference position:

 ```c
 char *ntrip_correction_base = "...";